-While you may yearn for a delicate ornamental grass at your home, if you have a dog, you might want to consider something a bit tougher, that will put up with the skidding, digging and we hate to say it – peeing!
+While you may yearn for delicate ornamental grass at your home, if you have a dog, you might want to consider something a bit tougher that will put up with the skidding, digging, and—we hate to say it—peeing!

 When you are looking for a grass seed that will put up with your dog, you need one that is strong, durable, and quick to establish.
 While no grass will ever fully withstand the rough play of a dog, some will be more suited than others.
 Our FAMILY: Kids and Pets grass seed mix is a blend of perennial ryegrass and fescues.
 The perennial ryegrass produces a strong and durable sward, that will establish quickly and put up with all the ‘ruff’ play, while the fescues will produce a finer leafed sward that will create that green, lush lawn that you are after!

-When it comes to fertilisers, you can either choose a slow release or quick release one, and the difference is just what you would assume from their names.
+When it comes to fertilisers, you can either choose a slow-release or quick-release one, and the difference is just what you would assume from their names.
 A slow-release fertiliser like our SLOW RELEASE: Spring/ Summer, will work at feeding your lawn over 16 weeks.
-It will steadily feed your lawn with a range of nutrients to ensure that your lawn is healthy and ready to take on the wear and tear.
-Whereas a quick release fertiliser like our QUICK RELEASE: Spring / Summer feed, will work over a course of 6 weeks to boost your lawn full of the nutrients that it needs over a shorter period of time.
+It will steadily feed your lawn with a range of nutrients to ensure that your lawn is healthy and ready to take on wear and tear.
+A quick-release fertiliser like our QUICK RELEASE: Spring / Summer feed will work over the course of 6 weeks to boost your lawn and keep it full of the nutrients that it needs over a shorter period of time.

 Either one will help your lawn to fight off any weeds, diseases and of course, damage from your pets much better than an unfed lawn.